birdears/birdears/CONTRIBUTING.md

 ## Feature requests :gift: and suggestions

-You are welcome to use [github issues](https://github.com/iacchus/birdears/issues) or [gitter.im](https://gitter.im/birdears/Lobby) to ask for, or give ideia for new features.
+You are welcome to use [github issues](https://github.com/iacchus/birdears/issues) or our [matrix chat](https://matrix.to/#/#birdears:mozilla.org) to ask for, or give ideia for new features.

 # Other stuff